Assertions

 Assert::match('%h%', $var);

-# Generalized path to file and line number
+# Generalization of file path and line number

 Assert::match('Error in file %a% on line %i%', $errorMessage);